2023-Summer-ITE-5425-IGA/Angular-invincible/README.md

 1. **Add to Cart and Remove from Cart**: Users can add products to their shopping cart with a single click.
 The cart will update dynamically, displaying the added products and their quantities.
 Users can also remove products from the cart if they no longer wish to purchase them.

-2. **Product Detail**: Users can click on a product to view detailed information, such as descriptions, reviews, and additional images.
+2. **Products**: Users can view the product list from database using API.
+It views information for all products.

 3. **Checkout Process**: Users will be guided through the checkout process, entering their shipping information, selecting payment methods, and placing their order.
 The application will validate the user's input and provide feedback as necessary.